jonocarroll/ntfy/README.md

 ```

 The history of the notifications sent can be retrieved as well, with
-control over how far back to search
+control over how far back to search (example output shown)

 ``` r
 ntfy_history(since = "1h")